I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 Wait, wait, wait, wait.

-Now you're talking about something different.
+Okay, now you're talking about something different.

-The Republicans are, and the President has done his share of it.
+The Republicans are, and the president has done his share of it.

-He may not use the term uh Islamo fascists.
+He may not use the term Islamofascists.

 Right.

-Yeah, and it makes me mad too.
+Yeah, it makes me mad too.

-But I just I simply wanted to give context.
+I simply wanted to give context.

-I think that it it's it's more a historical term from Newt's perspective, and and putting it in context, I think helps us understand it just a little bit better.
+And putting it in context, I think, helps us understand it just a little bit better.

 Because you people know I like Newt.